Types of complaints we cannot look at

 - Disagreement with the categorisation of a defect following inspection.

 also contains useful information about how highways defects are dealt with.

-Please be aware that should any correspondence be sent to the council's complaints and customer feedback inbox about the above issues then you will receive an email to advise that you will need to refer the matter to Report It .
+Should any correspondence be sent to the complaints and customer feedback inbox about the above issues then you will receive an email to advise that you will need to refer the matter to Report It .

 There is an appeal process to address applications that have been refused.